 6 Tactics to Know Before Buying New Flooring

 This may seem obvious, but different materials are made with different exposures in mind.
 For example, in a wet area like a bathroom or kitchen, you will want something that can handle exposure to moisture and water like waterproof laminate flooring.
 For an outdoor area, specific flooring made for outdoor use is a must.
 Another thing to consider for your outdoor areas is where you live.
 I live in Florida and even though I love the look of slate I couldn’t have it outdoors around my pool due to it heating up and burning bare feet.
 A lot of people might not take that into consideration and it’s important so you don’t make a big mistake and have to spend money fixing it later.

 What is your budget?

 Flooring can vary in cost per square foot and installation prices vary greatly between different materials.
 Some material can start as low as $0.60 per square foot, while the very extreme luxury materials can go into the hundreds or more.
 Porcelain flooring can be very reasonable in price but the installation takes special tooling due to how hard the material is.
 You will want to make sure you consider installation costs into your budgeting for any flooring material.

 Will you be installing the flooring yourself?

-If you are the experienced DIY type, flooring can be pretty easy to install yourself.
+If you are an experienced DIY type, flooring can be pretty easy to install yourself.
 You can save a bit of money doing this, but you take a major risk of installing it incorrectly, costing you more money to fix it down the line.
 Also, some forms of flooring have a simple click-and-lock piece system while others are more complicated with adhesive, glue or grout.